Ennio Morricone Pastiche

 - Dead Kennedys use horn and guitar on their album Frankenchrist to create a Morriconesque feel.

-- Gorillaz: Quoted at the start of the song "Clint Eastwood", from Gorillaz.
+- Gorillaz: Tuco's leitmotif is quoted at the start of the song "Clint Eastwood", from Gorillaz.

 - Jonny & The Baptists' Edinburgh Fringe song about Clint Eastwood's speech at the 2012 National Republican Convention starts out like this, before suddenly seguing into the theme from Rawhide.